Pervomartovtsy

 Pervomartovtsy (Первома́ртовцы; a compound term literally meaning those of March 1) were the Russian revolutionaries, members of Narodnaya Volya, planners and executors of the assassination of Alexander II of Russia (March 1, 1881) and the attempted assassination of Alexander III of Russia (March 1, 1887, also known as "The Second First of March").

 March 1, 1881

 The assassination in 1881 was planned by Narodnaya Volya's Executive Committee.
 Andrei Zhelyabov was the main organizer.
 After his arrest on February 27, he was replaced by Sophia Perovskaya.

 Alexander II was killed on March 1, 1881 by a bomb, thrown by Ignacy Hryniewiecki.
 Hryniewiecki wounded himself fatally in the assassination; Nikolai Sablin committed suicide.
 Accomplices - Zhelyabov, Perovskaya, Nikolai Kibalchich, Hesya Helfman, Timofei Mikhailov, Nikolai Rysakov - were tried by the Special Tribunal of the Ruling Senate on March 26-29 and sentenced to death by hanging.
 On April 3, 1881 five Pervomartovtsy were hanged (except for Helfman, whose execution had been postponed due to her pregnancy.
-Her execution was later replaced with katorga for indefinite period of time; she nevertheless died of a post-natal complication in prison).
+Her execution was later replaced with katorga (forced penal labor) for an indefinite period of time; she nevertheless died of a post-natal complication in prison).